LoveTropics/docker-mpd/README.md

 # mpd-docker
-## an mpd docker container for streaming over http using alpine
+## An mpd docker container for streaming over http
-two outputs over http with a bitrate of 320 or 1411
+Two outputs over http with a bitrate of 320 or 1411
-http stream will be on port 8000
+Http stream will be on port 8000
-you can connect on port 6600
+You can connect on port 6600
-### example
+### Example
 docker create \
 --name mpd \
 -p 6600:6600 \